A chronology of events surrounding the Chernobyl nuclear disaster.

 Construction of the town of Pripyat, one of 9 “atom towns” begins, to be inhabited by future employees of the nuclear power plants.

 March – Construction of the Chernobyl Nuclear Power Plant begins (ChNPP).

 Discussions take place in Kiev about the type of nuclear plant to be built at Chernobyl.
-Chernobyl’s director, Bryukhanov, proposes construction of Pressurized Water Reactors (PWRs).
+Deputy Chief Engineer at Chernobyl, Grigori Medvedev, proposes construction of Pressurized Water Reactors (PWRs).
 He informs the Ukraine Minister of Energy, Aleksei Makukhin, that an RBMK (a boiling water reactor) releases forty times more radiation than a PWR.
 The scientist Alekzandrov opposes this, saying that the RBMK- 1000 was not only the safest reactor, but it also produced the cheapest electricity as well.
 For this reason it was decided to build the RBMK pressure tube reactors.

 October – Filling of the cooling water reservoir for the Chernobyl Power Plant begins.

 The first of the Chernobyl Nuclear Power Plants four reactors is ready to operate followed by number 2 in 1978.